 4) Linux All-in-One For Dummies

 Don't let the title of this book scare you that you're a dummy!.
 It is actually a complete guide and reference to five major Linux distributions namely Ubuntu, Fedora Core, OpenSUSE, Mint, and Mandriva.
-It has 9 sections which cover everything administrators need to know about major Linux distributions mentioned.
+It has 9 sections that cover everything administrators need to know about major Linux distributions mentioned.
 Among the Linux topics covered are Linux basics, desktops, networking, Internet, administration, security, Linux servers, programming, and scripting.

 After reading the book, your fear of Linux should drop by 60%.
 You should feel comfortable to start administering Linux systems and start sharing your knowledge with others.
 This is actually one of the best free getting started with Linux ebooks.
 The complete book is published by Wiley.